Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Field Training and Survival Skills

-Combatives training teaches you hand-to-hand combat skills.
-This builds your confidence and physical fitness while preparing you for close-quarters situations.
+Combatives training will teach you hand-to-hand combat techniques, boosting your confidence and physical fitness while preparing you for close-quarter confrontations.

 Preparing for Basic Training